 Best Bar None scheme

 The Best Bar None award scheme was piloted in Manchester city centre in 2003 to promote the responsible management and operation of alcohol-licensed premises.
-It was supported by the Home Office and the BII and now has the backing of Diageo GB, Heineken, Molson Coors and Pernod-Ricard.
+It was supported by the Home Office.
 The scheme has grown as more local authorities operate Best Bar None schemes.

 Best Bar None in Tower Hamlets

 In 2014 the scheme was introduced to Tower Hamlets initially covering Brick Lane within the Cumulative Impact Zone.
 In 2016 it was extended to the rest of the borough, and there are currently 41 venues taking part in the scheme, an increase of just over 20% from 2018-19.

 Best Bar None (BBN) will operate on a yearly basis.
 This means it will last for one year beginning from the date you received your accreditation.
 Therefore, if you want to keep your Best Bar None Accreditation you would need to renew it each year.
 If you wish to keep your accreditation without a gap, you will need to apply again 3 months before your renewal date (i.e., the date you became accredited).